jaek/comp9311/notes/relational_model.md

 ---

-## Drawing ER model
+## Represting the relational model

-Drawing an ER model consists of a number of steps.
+Drawing a relational model representation of a database consists of a number of steps.
-Taking the example of a simple database for an online shop.
+Taking the example of a simple database for an online shop:
 The online shop must keep track of customers, as well as the weight and contents of their orders.

-### ER model tips:
+### ER model step by step:

-- Keys are indicated by underlining.
-- Composite attributes use ()
-- Multi-valued attributes use {}

 1. Identify entity types, and the attributes which describe them: